-Communication internships help students integrate their career objectives and educational preparation in the challenging and expanding fields of communication, journalism and advertising/public relations, which demand practical experience and diversified skills reaching beyond the classroom.
+Internships help students integrate their career objectives and educational preparation in the challenging and expanding fields of communication, journalism, advertising/public relations, and film and digital media which demand practical experience and diversified skills reaching beyond the classroom.
 Interns learn about organization practices while acquiring technical and process skills under the supervision of experienced communication professionals.

 Requirements for For-Credit Internships

-For-credit internships are a requirement for Journalism and Adverting/Public Relations majors and are optional for Communication Studies students.
-Before students accept any internship to be taken for course credit, they must attend one of the internship orientation sessions offered by SOC.
+For-credit internships are a requirement for Multimedia Journalism, Advertising/Public Relations, and Film and Digital Media Studies majors and are optional for Communication Studies and Advocacy and Social Change students.
+Before students accept any internship to be taken for course credit, they must attend one of the internship orientation sessions offered by the SOC.
 At the orientation session students will receive an internship packet containing registration information, several required forms, course requirements and assignments.
+An internship done for credit can only be done on campus one time.
+If a student were to pursue a second internship for credit, it must be done off campus.

-Before students may enroll in and receive credit for the Communication internship course (All majors), they must:
+Before students may enroll in and receive credit for the internship course (All majors), they must:

 - Be of junior or senior standing;